-New threats to your workforce requires regular checks, diligence, and maintaining an effective Safety and Health Program.
-Zika might be here to stay, but being trained and prepared to reduce the risk could very well keep it off your jobsite.
+New threats to your workforce require regular checks, diligence, and maintaining an effective Health and Safety Program.
+Zika might be here to stay, but being trained and prepared to reduce the risk could very well keep it off your job site.

 Here are some Important Ways to Keep Workers Safe from Zika Virus